 Dianna is an awesome sewist and avid bag maker with loads of wisdom to share!
 She previously shared her tutorial on Creating Fabric Using Colour Weaving, here on the blog and it has been a big hit!
-Each month she is going to share some great advice and tips with us PLUS seek out some of YOUR secrets to share with us too!
+Dianna is going to share some great advice and tips with us as time permits PLUS seek out some of YOUR secrets to share with us too!
 You can read more about that below in Dianna's post....

 Dianna's first post is all about achieving the perfect top-stitching and i must say hers is definitely that!!
 Over to you Dianna:-